Form was filled out and downloaded 33,591 times already

 A year-to-date gross income is the sum of all gross earnings, which are inclusive of tips and any other cash amounts received by the employee in the pay period — from January 1 to December 31.
 A gross income does not include any deductions from pay, such as taxes, pension contributions, or insurance schemes.

 The amount of taxes that come off a paycheck depends on the tax bracket each person falls in.
 There are different tax brackets so which one you fall under depends on how much money you make a year.
-If there is some part of the pay that goes to fees then that amount would not be considered when determining into which tax bracket someone falls under.
+If there is some part of the pay that goes to fees then that amount would not be considered when determining which tax bracket someone falls under.

 Employers are responsible for generating and providing pay stubs to their employees.
 If your employer refuses to provide your pay stub, you need to understand your rights and options under the law.
 You may seek help from a lawyer to learn more about their legal options in employment disputes.